LLNL/units/docs/user-guide/uncertain_measurements.rst

 Beyond the operations used in :ref:`Measurements`, there are some specific functions related to getting and setting the uncertainty.

--   `uncertain_measurement& uncertainty(<double|float> newUncertainty)` :  Will set the uncertainty value as a numerical value
+-   `uncertain_measurement& uncertainty(<double|float> newUncertainty)` :  Will set the uncertainty value as a numerical value.
 -   `uncertain_measurement& uncertainty(const measurement &newUncerrtainty)`: will set the uncertainty as a measurement in specific units.
 -   `double uncertainty()`:  Will get the current numerical value of the uncertainty
 -   `double uncertainty_as(units)`:  will get the value of the uncertainty in specific units.
--   `float uncertainty_f()`: will get the value of the uncertainty as a single precision floating point value
+-   `float uncertainty_f()`: will get the value of the uncertainty as a single precision floating point value.
 -   `constexpr measurement uncertainty_measurement()`:  will return a measurement containing the uncertainty.
 -   `double fractional_uncertainty()`: will get the fractional uncertainty value. which is uncertainty/\|value\|.